1 Introduction

 Furthermore, Damasichthon expelled Autesion, son of Tisamenus, from Thebes, and thereafter took control of the whole region called Boeotia.
 [63]

-Damasichthon was a descendant of Boeotus, son of Melanippe, daughter of Aeolus, the eponym of the Boeotians, and was the governor of the Boeotians.
-The name of the region was changed to Boeotia after he became the ruler of Thebes.
-[62]
+Damasichthon was a descendant of Aeolus's daughter Melanippe's son Boeotus, the eponym of the Boeotians, and was the governor of the Boeotians.
+The name of the region was changed to Boeotia after he became the lord of Thebes.
+[64]

 10 History of Eleutherae

-In 1370 BC, Eleuther, son of Aethusa, migrated south from Hyria over Mount Cithaeron and founded Eleutherae.
-[63]
+In 1370 BC, Eleuther, son of Aethusa, migrated south from Hysiae over Mount Cithaeron and founded Eleutherae.

-Eleutherae was a town in Boeotia, built by the descendants of those included in the Cadmus emigration group.
-[64]

-Later, Poemander, son of Chaeresilaus, son of Iasius, son of Eleuthera, migrated eastward and founded Tanagra.
 [65]

+Eleutherae was located in Boeotia, a town built by the descendants of those included in the Cadmus emigration group.
+[66]

+Later, Poemander, son of Chaeresilaus, son of Iasius, son of Eleuther, migrated eastward and founded Tanagra.
+[67]

-Later, the rulers of Thebes became the Boeotians, descendants of Cadmus, but the inhabitants of Eleutherae do not seem to have followed them.
+Later, the rulers of Thebes went from being descendants of Cadmus to Boeotians, but the inhabitants of Eleutherae do not seem to have followed them.

 Homer's Catalogue of Ships does not mention Eleutherae and Tanagra.